haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 A similar problem occurs when HLS want's to do any modification to a cabal file during development.
 For example if a module was added or renamed, or if a (hidden) library is required.
-Or perhaps some function used in a known library via hoogle for example.
+Or perhaps some function used in a known library via Hoogle for example.
 HLS has no clue what to do,
 because even if it links against the cabal library, there is no function to modify a generic cabal representation and print a cabal file that keeps